rajab12/angStripe/README.md

 # AngStripe

-Step 1:- Setup a new project with ng new <project name>
+Step 1:- Setup a new project with ng new <project name> <br />

-Step 2:- Once the creation process is over go inside the folder i.e., cd <project name>
+Step 2:- Once the creation process is over go inside the folder i.e., cd <project name> <br />

-Step 3:- Type ng serve and enter
+Step 3:- Type ng serve and enter <br />

-Step 4:- Once the status is "Compiled Successfully" in the prompt, hit http://localhost:4200 Step 5:- Stripe offer two way to interact with Stripe server using JS.
+Step 4:- Once the status is "Compiled Successfully" in the prompt, hit http://localhost:4200 <br />

+Step 5:- Stripe offer two way to interact with Stripe server using JS.

            a.
 Default Stripe form.
            b.
 Custom Stripe Form.

          Default Stripe Form which is the objective of this exercise gives us the easiest and safest way to create a token.

 Step 6:- Insert <script src="https://checkout.stripe.com/checkout.js"></script> in index.html.
 We can include via component as well.
 In this method the stripe will load when we really need it.
 Step 7:- In app.component.ts, include